 The kinds of supports that are funded by the NDIS are also assessed based upon the individual participant’s needs.
-Examples of support services that could be made available to your clients include everything from home and vehicle modifications, therapeutic aids and equipment to daily help with personal care, house cleaning and gardening.
+Examples of support services that could be made available include everything from home and vehicle modifications, therapeutic aids and equipment to daily help with personal care, house cleaning and gardening.

 There are options for appeals of the agency’s decisions but there are time limits associated with each option.
 Firstly, the participant should request an Internal Review.
 Thereafter, if they still disagree with the decision, they can lodge an appeal with the Administrative Appeals Tribunal.